Author of Madam, Have You Ever Really Been Happy? An Intimate Journey through Africa and Asia

 There is a lot to see around Namo Buddha!
 Ingrid put us in touch with her favorite guide, Binod, a delightful young man who took us on two challenging hikes out of the resort.
 The first was down a steep trail through the woods.
 We passed a simple rock stupa in honor of Rudi, Ingrid’s husband, that overlooked the hills and valleys.
 A moving memorial to a man who loved this land and culture so deeply.

 As we continued down the hill, Binod pointed out numerous native plants as well as invasive pine trees introduced into Nepal by Australia years ago for reforestation.
 But they have created fire hazards and negatively impacted the water supply.
 There were native trees covered in epiphytic orchids which would be spectacular to see blooming in the spring.
-Cary enjoyed sharing observations and ideas with Binod, since she, like him, was an organic farmer.
+Cary enjoyed sharing observations and ideas with Binod, since she, like him, is an organic farmer.

 Click on photos to see full-size.